equalitie/EchoChamber/docs/api.md

 -------|-------------|------------
 POST   | /prompt     | `{"from": string, "to": string, "message": string}`

-**NOTE** that Chamber will match the "from" field's value and the "to" field's value so that multiple clients can be prompted to send or be targeted as receivers if desired.
+The `from` field is a regular expression that must match one or more client's identifiers.
+The `to` field is a regular expression that must match one or more client's identifiers.
+The `message` field is the content of the message to send to the recipients.

 ### Client